 5 Ways to Brew Better Coffee at Home, According to Experts

 If you're tired of drinking the same homemade coffee every morning, it might be time to learn a few new tricks that will help you brew cafe-quality java right in your own kitchen.
-To learn some easy ways to improve your coffee, we spoke to three experts: Brennon Nunn, lead barista and roaster at Sip & Sonder in Inglewood, California; Adam JacksonBey, chair of GoFundBean, a nonprofit organization devoted to uplifting and supporting hourly coffee professionals; and Chi Sum Ngai of Coffee Project NY, a coffee shop, roastery, and coffee education center.
+To learn some easy ways to improve your coffee, we spoke to three experts: Brennon Nunn of Sip & Sonder, a coffee house and roastery founded in Inglewood, California; Adam JacksonBey, chair of GoFundBean, a nonprofit organization devoted to uplifting and supporting hourly coffee professionals; and Chi Sum Ngai of Coffee Project NY, a coffee shop, roastery, and coffee education center.
 Here's what they had to say about brewing to your potential.

 1. Take your time with a cup of pour-over coffee.

 Since coffee is their career, our experts aren't drinking tons of it on their days off—but they do like to focus on enjoying at least one really great cup, often preferring the slower, more thoughtful pour-over method when they're on their own time.
 Though it takes a bit more effort, the robust flavor more than makes up for it.

 To achieve a quality pour-over cup at home, Sum uses a V60 cone dripper.
 This model from Hario (from $20) comes in different choices of materials—porcelain, glass, and copper ($56)—and is the industry standard for pour-over.
 Sum also uses the Kalita Wave ($25) flat dripper when she wants more body in her coffee.

 2. Invest in a quality grinder.

 Another consensus among our experts was to utilize a burr grinder, which uses burr plates to crush the beans for a more consistent grind size, leading to better flavor extraction.
 But “any grinder is better than no grinder,” Nunn says.